HS-Diffusion: Semantic-Mixing Diffusion for Head Swapping: Method

 where $\lambda_1$ and $\lambda_2$ are trade-off parameters.
 Since the argmax function is non-differentiable, we employ the Gumbel-softmax reparameterization trick \cite{jang2016categorical,li2021toward} to discretize the generated semantic layouts which allows the gradient to flow from the discriminator to $G_{layout}$.
 Besides, the generated semantic layouts are vulnerable to be discriminated as fake in the beginning of training, and the discretization is beneficial to avoid this situation.

-When blending two semantic layouts ($l_1,l_2$) with the head mask $m^H$ and body mask $m^B$ directly, $G_{layout}$ can inpaint incomplete transition region of the blended layout for coarse-grained head swapping, as shown in~\cref{fig:train_process}.
-Based on the plausible semantic guidance provided by $G_{layout}$, SG-LDM will further finetune the boundary pixels adaptively at each denoising process to conduct a fine-grained head swapping.
-It should be noted that without paired head swapping dataset, we have solved such a difficult problem with two self-supervised models, i.e., SG-LDM and $G_{layout}$.
+When blending two semantic layouts ($l_1,l_2$) with the head mask $m^H$ and body mask $m^B$ directly, $G_{layout}$ can inpaint and calibrate the incomplete transition region of the blended layout for coarse-grained head swapping, as shown in Fig.~\ref{fig:train_process}.
+Based on the plausible semantic guidance provided by $G_{layout}$, semantic-mixing LDM will further calibrate the boundary pixels adaptively at each denoising process to conduct a fine-grained head swapping.
+It should be noted that without paired head swapping dataset, we have solved such a difficult problem with two self-supervised models, i.e., LDM and $G_{layout}$.